What is an enterovirus D68 infection?

 If you are having trouble breathing or have severe symptoms, you may need to be treated in the hospital.
 This may include getting oxygen, fluids through a vein (IV), and help breathing.

-Wash your hands regularly, and keep your hands away from your face.
+Wash your hands regularly.
+Keep your hands away from your face.

 Stay home from school, work, and other public places until you are feeling better.
-A good guide is to wait for 24 hours after a fever is gone before resuming your regular activities.
+A good guide is to wait for 24 hours after a fever is gone before you go back to your regular activities.

 Cover your mouth and nose when you cough or sneeze.

 October 31, 2022